 Your business was on a successful trajectory.
 You were hitting all your milestone targets.
 You could see your staff becoming increasingly effective and efficient with every passing day.
 The financial risk you took to get your business running was looking like a smart decision.

 One morning, your world was turned completely upside down by something called COVID-19.
 You were told this new virus was highly contagious and for far too many deadly.
 Health experts declared the only way to minimize the impact of the virus was for you to shut down your business until broad scale social distancing could stem the accelerating number of people being hospitalized from the infection.
 Your business was not classified as essential, so you complied with the government mandate because it was the right thing to do.
-You complied despite the unavoidable negative impact on your P&L.
+You complied despite the unavoidable negative impact on your P&L. Online business is very popular at this time, At Abrc website you will get all information about it.

 Now, the same experts have declared your location is over the expected apex of hospital visits and it is time to start opening the economy in phases.
 There are certain new requirements you need to follow issued by the federal, state and local governments.
 You understand these constraints and are ready to move forward with the task of getting back in business.
 But, beyond compliance with the new health requirements, what should you do to help ensure your employees get back to the performance level they were delivering before the war on COVID-19 began?